WHAT IS PROFESSIONAL REGISTRATION (RLIANZA)?

 HOW MUCH DOES IT COST?

 The initial application fee is $57.50 which should be included in your application.
-Following the approval of your registration by the LIANZA Professional Registration Board, you will then be invoiced $115.00 GST incl annually along with your LIANZA annual membership fee of $135.70.
+Following the approval of your registration by the LIANZA Professional Registration Board, you will then be invoiced $115.00 GST incl annually along with your LIANZA annual membership fee.
 Please note that you can pay by internet banking, credit card and can also pay in installments.
 Please email email@example.com for any assistance.

 HOW DO I REGISTER?